OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 ---------------------
 One-time Installation
 ---------------------
-Devstack Installation will require downloading a vitrual box and many repositories from edx github account.
-Make sure you have reliable Internet connection to be able to complete the installation steps successfully.
+Devstack Installation will require downloading a virtual box and many repositories from the EdX Github account.
+Make sure you have reliable internet connection to be able to complete the installation steps successfully.

 For a complete installation manual see `here <http://edx.readthedocs.org/projects/edx-installing-configuring-and-running/en/latest/index.html>`_.
 However we also provide a step by step instructions and show solutions to the common problems faced during the installation process.